Generic Name: anakinra (an-a-KIN-ra)

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with anakinra.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

-- if you are planning to receive a live vaccine
+- if you are planning to receive a vaccine

 Some MEDICINES MAY INTERACT with anakinra.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Tumor necrosis factor-blocking agents (eg, adalimumab) because the risk of severe infection and/or low white blood cell counts may be increased
+- TNF-blocking agents (eg, adalimumab) because the risk of severe infection and/or low white blood cell counts may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if anakinra may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use anakinra as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with anakinra.
 It also comes with detailed instructions for use.
 Read them carefully.
 Read them again each time you get anakinra refilled.
 Ask your doctor, nurse, or pharmacist any questions that you may have about this information.